 Here's what you need to know:

-In some states nonexempt employee is eligible to be paid overtime for work in excess of 40 hours per week, per federal guidelineses, overtime is paid when workers put in more than 8 hours in a single day
+• A nonexempt employee is eligible to be paid overtime for work in excess of 40 hours per week, per federal guidelines.
+In some states, overtime is paid when workers put in more than eight hours in a single day.

-There are 2 “tests” to determine how an employee is categorized
+• There are specific “tests” to determine how an employee is categorized.

-It’s a challenge for many small and medium-sized business owners to determine whether an employee should be classified as exempt or nonexempt.
+It’s a challenge for many business owners to determine whether an employee should be classified as exempt or nonexempt.

 An exempt employee is not entitled overtime pay by the Fair Labor Standards Act (FLSA).
 These “salaried” employees receive the same amount of pay per pay period, even if they put in overtime hours.